Rayli1019/Pacman-x86-assembly/README.md

 endm
 ```
 ### Timing Execution
-Because both the elves and ghosts require a stable clock during movement, simply using delays can result in unstable intervals between movements.
+Because both the Pacman and Ghosts require a stable clock during movement, simply using delays can result in unstable intervals between movements.
 A stable clock is needed.
 Initially, we used a timer interrupt, but the timing duration was too short for our use.
-Therefore, we eventually utilized the system time reading from int 21h for timing purposes.
+Therefore, we eventually utilized the system time reading from `int 21h` for timing purposes.

 ### Small object Generation
 Due to the small size and single color of some graphics, `summanypixel` is used to horizontally generate a row of pixels.

 ### Big object Generation
-Because if all large objects use a single large array to store data, the Data segment will quickly run out of space.
+If all large objects use a single large array to store data, the Data segment will quickly run out of space.

-Therefore, we employ a proportional scaling algorithm that allows the maze to use less memory while still being suitable for calculations.
+Therefore, we write a proportional scaling algorithm that allows the maze to use less memory while still being suitable for calculations.
 ```
 sunmap macro
     local m1,m2,m3,m4,m5